-Here is a first peek at Coolidge House in Washington, D.C., which, beginning in 2019, will serve as a base for expanded operations of the Calvin Coolidge Presidential Foundation.
+Coolidge House has served as a base for expanded operations of the Calvin Coolidge Presidential Foundation in Washington, D.C since 2019.
 Known as Quality Hill, it is a historic property originally built in 1797 by John Thomson Mason, nephew of George Mason.
 Among past owners of the property is Senator Claiborne Pell, who together with colleagues, created the “Pell Grant,” an important source of college financial aid.
 It is wonderfully appropriate that the Coolidge Foundation, which operates the Coolidge Scholars Program, should now enjoy the same address.

-We’re sure visitors to Coolidge House will find enough inspiration to plan a subsequent trip to the President’s hometown of Plymouth Notch, where the Coolidge Foundation remains dedicated to its ongoing work.
-In partnership with the Vermont Division for Historic Preservation, the Coolidge Foundation will continue to welcome visitors to the President Calvin Coolidge State Historic Site.
-A visit to the “Notch” will remain as meaningful as ever.
-Current Foundation programs, including school visits, high school debate, naturalization ceremonies, and celebrations such as the Fourth of July and Old Home Day, will continue to take place in Vermont.
-What’s more, the Foundation looks forward to further developing new Vermont events which this year included fireworks on the Fourth of July for the first time in twenty years and the first annual Coolidge 5K in Plymouth Notch on October 6th.
+We’re confident that visitors to Coolidge House will find enough inspiration to plan a subsequent trip to the President’s hometown of Plymouth Notch, where the Coolidge Foundation remains dedicated to its ongoing work.
+In partnership with the Vermont Division for Historic Preservation, the Coolidge Foundation continues to welcome visitors to the President Calvin Coolidge State Historic Site.
+Current Foundation programs, including school visits, high school debate, naturalization ceremonies, annual Coolidge 5K and celebrations such as the Fourth of July and Old Home Day continue to take place in Vermont.

 We hope to see you soon in Plymouth Notch or Washington, D.C.